whereiskurt/subastion/README.md

 To manage the AWS infrastructure using `terraform` you can either:
 - **Option A)** use the local machine which needs to have `terraform`, `vault`, `openssl` and `jq` installed, or
-- **Option B)** run subastion inside a Docker image using `docker-compose` to create an Alpine Linux image with the binaries and subastion installed:
+- **Option B)** run subastion inside a Docker image using `docker-compose` to create an Alpine Linux image with the binaries and subastion installed

-### Option A: Build using local host terraform
+## Common Steps for both Options
 ```shell
   ##Get latest code
   git clone https://github.com/whereiskurt/subastion